Roger the Dodger

-Roger "the Dodger" Dawson is a comic strip character from the comic magazine The Beano.
-He first appeared in his eponymous comic strip in 1953, and is one of the longest-running characters, known for his tactics of avoiding responsibility and his parents' rules, usually with the help of instructional "dodge" books.
+Roger the Dodger is a comic strip character from the comic magazine The Beano.
+He first appeared in his eponymous comic strip in 1953, and is one of the longest-running characters, characterised by his tactics for avoiding responsibility and his parents' rules, or simply making chores easier, usually with the help of instructional "dodge" books.

 Character background

 Ken Reid was recommended to DC Thomson by his brother-in-law Bill Holroyd, who illustrated for The Beano.
 Reid travelled to Dundee and was first tasked to design comic strip panels for a new character: a boy who did anything to evade responsibilities and favours.

 After the design was approved, a three-panel advertisement printed in issue 560, showing Roger failing to sneak out the house before his father noticing, finding out instantly that his father had set up a tripwire.
 The caption revealed this was a teaser to a new comic strip called Roger the Dodger, boasting, "You really think his dad has really caught him dodging his homework, don't you?
 JUST YOU WAIT!
 ROGER ISN'T FINISHED YET!"